uchicago-2025-capp30122/30122-project-treehuggers/README.md

 uv sync
 ```

-5) After reviewing the data is complete, the project can be run as a module (This step is still pending)
+5) After reviewing the data is complete, the project can be run as a module:
+uv run python green_spaces

 # Data Source Citations